nevos08/passwortmanager/README.md

 1. Clone the repository
 2. Run `npm install` in the root directory
+3. Run `openssl rand -base64 32` to generate a random string for the NEXTAUTH_SECRET in the next step.
-3. Fill out the `.env.example` file and rename it to `.env` (Unless you know what you're doing, you can leave NEXTAUTH_URL as it is.)
+4. Fill out the `.env.example` file and rename it to `.env` (Unless you know what you're doing, you can leave NEXTAUTH_URL as it is.)
-4. Run `npx prisma generate` and `npx prisma migrate dev --name "Some super name"`
+5. Run `npx prisma generate` and `npx prisma migrate dev --name "Some super name"`
-5. Run `npm run build` and `npm run start`
+6. Run `npm run build` and `npm run start`
-6. You can now visit the password manager at `http://localhost:3000`
+7. You can now visit the password manager at `http://localhost:3000`